 The challenge lies in the fact that data privacy regulations and laws around the globe correctly prohibit sharing of information containing personally identifiable information.
 To address that requirement while successfully exploiting the opportunity of a new revenue stream, organizations need to find ways in which they can share access to and process data in a privacy preserving fashion; protecting individuals’ rights to privacy while still affording the ability to analyze data to support new use cases and generate profits.

 Homomorphic encryption provides the means to do exactly that.
 Data remains encrypted, ensuring personally identifiable information is never revealed, but can still be queried.
 The full range of use cases enabled by such secure, anonymized information sharing is still evolving.
 But significant progress has already been made in industries that handle highly sensitive personal data – such as financial services and healthcare.
-That said, the ability to share data securely has the potential to benefit all manner of industries, providing organizations with access to larger data sets with which to derive deeper and wider insights and new business opportunities to derive new revenue streams.
+That said, the ability to share data securely has the potential to benefit all manner of industries, providing organizations with access to larger data sets with which to derive deeper and wider insights and new business opportunities to derive new revenue streams.#CISOs are now called upon to serve as an enabler of better ways of doing business and an enabler of whole new business opportunities centred around secure technology innovation. #cybersecurity #respectdataClick to Tweet

 The growing value of information